mayakraft/OrigamiSimulator/README.md

 ### shader files

-Loading the raw text shader files (`.frag`, `.vert`) has been a persistent source of struggle.
+Loading the raw text shader files (`.frag`, `.vert`) has been a persistent source of pain.
 Because these shader files are rarely modified, a Python script has been added which bundles all shader files into one `.js` file with named exports.
-If the shader files are ever modified, re-bundle:
+If you ever modify the shader files, re-bundle them:

 ```bash
 cd src/dynamicSolver/shaders